thaiminh2022/KitchenChaos2D/README.md

 }
 ```

-This method is very common if you are comming from Unity.
+This method is very common if you are coming from Unity.
 However, it requires a lot of boilerplate code.

 #### Timer node (better option 90% of the time)